-Debits and credits are used to recored every business transaction.
-This guide explains debits and credits rules using the “DEALER” method for each account.
+Debits and credits in accounting are used to record every business transaction.
+This guide explains debit and credit rules using the acronym “DEALER.”

 What are debits and credits?